Travertine Maintenance Sealing & Cleaning Answers

 by Chris Payer

 I had my travertine floors resealed to a gloss finish 2 years ago.
 One area of heavy traffic looks dull and is difficult to clean because the mop head nearly sticks to the surface.

 The floor is clean looking with good color but just dull dull dull.
 I did a 2 drop of water test for absorption and in 6 minutes, no absorption.

 I want to avoid resealing and I found Aldon Lifeguard, Will this product work to bring back the gloss finish and help me avoid resealing when I have a 7 foot by 25 foot area of heavy traffic I need to fix up?
 Thanks for your help.

 , increasing stain resistance without affecting the stone in any other way.... this is good.
+Coatings are not

 The Aldon product is not meant to protect "sealers" as we commonly know them... as explained above.
 Again, sealers work below the surface and don't need protecting.

 The life guard product is made to prolong the life of a topical coating applied to the surface of the stone.

 As noted some of these coatings will dry with a glossy finish, which will wear away pretty easily as you have discovered.
 Life guard is meant to protect that kind of coating from wearing away so quickly.
 Get it? ... you need a coating to protect the coating....

 not the most brilliant idea especially when it is widely accepted that the best rule of thumb with travertine maintenance (or any stone) is to leave it alone as much as possible.